You want a pug, maybe a bonded-pair? a puppy? You’ve wanted one for years. You hopefully have done some research and think this is the breed for you.

 Pugs will not be house trained in a month or two months or even six months.
 Some pick it up quickly, but most take a year or longer and may still not be 100% reliable.
 And most pugs won’t ask to go out.
 You might be able to train them to ask, but in my experience, most pugs don’t learn this or if they do learn it, they figure it equals a treat (assuming you give a treat to your dog after going outside).
 You may end up with a pug that asks for food as opposed to letting you know they want to go out.

 Pugs generally will not just go outside and do their business while you sit nice and warm in the kitchen and have a coffee.
 If they are outside, you’d better be outside, too.
 Most will not excrete outside without your company and encouragement.
-Many will also try to fake you out by pretending to pee.
-Maddening?
-You bet, but these quirks are part of the charm of the breed.
+Many will also fake it, pretending to pee, but these quirks are part of the charm of the breed.

 While some pugs can last all day while you’re at work, most can’t and none should be expected to.
 When was the last time you had to hold your bowels or bladder for eight to ten hours at a stretch?
 So if you are contemplating a pug (or small breed dog) then be sure that you can afford to have someone come in and let the dog out or make arrangements for the dog to excrete in an ‘approved’ spot.